65th Guards Rifle Division: 75th Rifle Brigade

-This was the second of the Siberian Volunteer Brigades and it had, on September 15, 6,059 personnel, of whom 33.4 percent were Communist Party members or Komsomols.
-It was soon assigned to the 6th Rifle Corps and in late September sent under that command to the Kalinin area of the Moscow Military District.
-By November 1 the Corps had been assigned to the 22nd Army of Kalinin Front facing the western side of the German-held Rzhev salient.
+This was the second of the Siberian Volunteer Brigades, and it had, on September 15, 6,059 personnel.
+33.4 per cent of them were Communist Party members or Komsomols.
+It was assigned to the 6th Rifle Corps and, in late September, sent under that command to the Kalinin area of the Moscow Military District.
+By November 1, the Corps had been assigned to the 22nd Army of the Kalinin Front, facing the western side of the German-held Rzhev salient.

 78th Rifle Brigade

-The 2nd formation of this brigade also took place in late July, by redesignating the 3rd Krasnoyarsk Volunteer Brigade in the Siberian Military District.
+The second formation of this brigade also took place in late July, when it was redesignated the 3rd Krasnoyarsk Volunteer Brigade in the Siberian Military District.
 Its order of battle was very similar to that of the 75th, with additional support elements: